Therapy for Gay, Bi & Queer Men

-Therapy for gay, bi, and queer men isn’t just about dealing with the past.
-It’s about making space for the parts of you that had to go quiet just to get by.
-The parts that still scan the room.
-That still brace for judgment.
-That still wonder if you’re too much, or not enough, or just permanently outside the circle.
+Therapy for gay, bi, and queer men isn’t just about processing the past.
+It’s about making space for the parts of you that had to go quiet just to get by — the parts that still scan the room, brace for judgment, or wonder if you’re too much, not enough, or just always outside the circle.

-For some, this looks like drinking more than they mean to.
-Or zoning out with sex, apps, weed, work—anything that takes the edge off.
-Not because you’re reckless, but because sometimes that’s the only way it’s felt safe to exist.
+For some, that shows up as drinking more than you mean to.
+Or zoning out with sex, apps, weed, work — anything to take the edge off.
+Not because you’re reckless, but because sometimes it’s the only way it felt safe to exist.

 • Shame that lingers, even if you’re out and proud